 The Specialized Fuse 27.5 sets itself apart from the other hardtails in this review with its quality tire specification.
 Not only are these 2.8" tires big, but they have an aggressive tread pattern that provides far better cornering, braking, and pedaling traction than the tires on the Salsa or the Rocky Mountain.
 These tires alone are one of the main reasons the Fuse outperformed the competition, and it's great to have a bike come with tires you actually want on it.
 Beyond that, all of the hardtails came with roughly the same 10-speed Shimano Deore drivetrain, similar brakes, and dropper seat posts.
 Other than the tires, the differences in performance between the hardtails is geometry related.

-Sure, you can spend upwards of $10,000 on a brand new mountain bike, but you can also spend a fraction of that and still get out on the trails and have a good time.
+Sure, you can spend upwards of $10,000 on a brand new mountain bike, but you can also spend a fraction of that and still get out on some trails and have a great time.
 Whether you're looking for your first mountain bike, upgrading from an older model, or stepping up to your first full-suspension bike, there are more quality affordable options on the market than ever before.
-Your next mountain bike is out there, we hope this helps you find it.
+It can be overwhelming with the number of options on the market these days, and when buying a budget model of anything, you want to make sure you're still getting something good.
+We hope that this review helps narrow down your choices and helps you with your purchasing decision.
+Your next mountain bike is out there, and we hope this helps you find it.

 — Jeremy Benson, Kyle Smaine